Markewycz/markewycz/README.md

 ==========================================================================================================================================

 I come from Poland, but I'm currently living in Denmark where I'm pursuing my dream of becoming a full-stack web developer.
 </br></br> I'm self-taught, and I've been working hard to expand my skills and knowledge.
-I'm focused on learning JavaScript, React, TypeScript and if there's enough time Python, but I'm always eager to learn more.
+I'm currently focused on learning JavaScript, React and TypeScript, but I'm always eager to learn more.
-</br></br> I'm planning to do a little bit of UI work in Figma or different software in the future.
+</br></br> I plan to do a little bit of UI work in Figma soon.
 </br></br>

 * 🌍  I'm based in Denmark
-* 🖥️  See my portfolio at ~~[gmarkiewicz.io]()~~
 * ✉️  You can contact me at [gracjanmarkiewicz00@gmail.com](mailto:gracjanmarkiewicz00@gmail.com)
 * 🧠  I'm learning Advanced JavaScript